Serious Felony Defense Attorney Phoenix AZ

 - Do the police reports and government’s witnesses tell “the whole story?”

 - Are there any witnesses and/or evidence that refutes the police’s story?

-Arizona criminal defense attorney Ulises A. Ferragut, Jr. has defended many individuals charged with felony crimes in Arizona.
+Arizona serious felony defense attorney Phoenix Ulises A. Ferragut, Jr. has defended many individuals charged with felony crimes in Arizona.
 He knows that a winning defense strategy takes the unique facts of each case into account and must be pursued aggressively in order to be effective.
 Contact him at 602-324-5300 or at 602-370-4597 (on nights and weekends) and put the experience and talent of the Ferragut Law Firm to work for you.